Erlite/source-copyallmodels/README.md

 I suggest it to be launched with a bat file or a link with regedit to the Context Menu with "CopyAllModels.exe /V" as an argument for the full current path, like I did: https://i.imgur.com/3JBNRfc.png.

 **REQUIRES THAT YOU ADD A REFERENCE TO `System.Windows.Forms` MANUALLY**

+Feel free to modify and re-distribute the code, but you must credit me if you do so : )